lifewatch/pypam/README.md

 It is made to make easier the processing of underwater data stored in *.wav files.
 The main classes are AcousticFile, AcousticSurvey and DataSet.
 The first one is a representation of a wav file together with all the metadata needed to process the data (such as hydrophone used).
-The second one is the representation of a folder where all the files are stored.
+The second one is the representation of a folder where all the files are stored for one deployment.
+Here we consider a deployment deployment was defined as a measurement interval corresponding to the time when a hydrophone was in the water, without changing any recording parameters.
 The Dataset is a combination of different AcousticSurveys in one dataset.
+This is to be used if the user has made several deployments and wants to process them with the same parameters.

 Then pypam allows to go through all the wav files from the deployments only with one line of code.

 All the documentation can be found on [readthedocs](https://lifewatch-pypam.readthedocs.io)